Computer Forensics and Data Analysis

 Be sure to check the help file for additional information about this program.

-Md5 is designed to quickly calculate the MD5 hash value of a file.
+Md5 is designed to quickly calculate the MD5 or SHA "hash" value of a file.
 The advantage of Maresware's Md5 is that it adds formatting capability to the standard output produced by MD5sum.
-It can also calculate a 32 bit CRC or 160 bit SHA value.
+It can also calculate a 32 bit CRC 160 bit SHA, or any of the 256, 384, 512 SHA-2 values.

-A special time limited version (currently expires 5/2006) is available that will allow the user to perform hashes on only a section of a file.
-This is becomming more and more popular with those verifying video and other multimedia files.
-If this capability proves useful, it will be incorporated into the full version.
+MD5 will allow the user to perform hashes on only a section of a file (the -D#,# option).
+This is used when verifying video and other multimedia files.

-Historically, the MD5 algorithm has been used to "fingerprint" files.
+Historically, the MD5 and SHA algorithms have been used to "fingerprint" files.
 No two files will ever produce the same fingerprint unless they are identical.
-According to R. Rivest in his 1992 article:

-CERT at Carnegie Mellon University uses an MD5 signature to validate sensitive data sent out over the Internet.
+CERT at Carnegie Mellon University at one point was using the MD5 signature to validate sensitive data sent out over the Internet.
 When information is distributed with the MD5 signature value, the MD5 program can be used to validate the integrity of the data.

-NOTE: The MD5 algorithm is also used in Maresware's Hash program.
+NOTE: The MD5 (and all the SHA) algorithms are also used in Maresware's Hash program.
 It provides more information and is more flexible, allowing customized output.
+But the HASH program cannot compare suspect hash values (--MATCH option).

 | GET the 16 bit .exe | GET the 32 bit .exe |